jQuery API

 Description: Encode a set of form elements as an array of names and values.

 The .serializeArray() method creates a JavaScript array of objects, ready to be encoded as a JSON string.
-It operates on a jQuery object representing a set of form elements.
-The form elements can be of several types:
+It operates on a jQuery collection of forms and/or form controls.
+The controls can be of several types:

 <form>